 As more and more people have started using their smartphones and tablets over their desktops, advertising companies have had to completely rethink how to market products and brands to the masses.
 To better understand how to reach people involves a lot of big data and talented minds, which helps explain why the adtech sector is booming in many cities around the country.
 Boston is becoming a formidable competitor to Silicon Valley and NYC when it comes to producing successful marketing and adtech companies.

 Just steps away from the Red and Green Lines, anyone interested in witnessing the city’s blossoming adtech sector can catch a glimpse of the massive offices of some of the most notable digital marketing companies in Boston — Mavrck off North Station, HubSpot near the Lechmere stop, and Localytics by Park Street are just a few local giants paving the way for the next generation of adtech companies.

-To help you make sense of the burgeoning market, we’ve rounded up 20 major adtech companies you need to know in Boston.
+To help you make sense of the burgeoning market, we’ve rounded up 22 major Boston adtech companies you need to know.

 Routinely voted as one of the top places to work in Massachusetts by the Boston Globe, HubSpot provides more than just a fun company culture.
 HubSpot tries to help companies steer clear of slimy sales tactics by offering an inbound marketing and sales platform that attracts visitors, converts leads and closes customers.

 clypd is on a mission to enhance television advertising.
 Its platform is built exclusively for the TV industry, empowering sales organizations with solutions that lead to increased revenue and maximum campaign performance.
 The clypd team is composed of both TV and digital advertising experts, which uniquely positions the company to understand and meet the needs of the television industry while leveraging the best strategies from the digital world. clypd has won awards like BostInno’s “Coolest Companies of 2014” and “top company culture” by Entrepreneur.